· Lincoln J Bicalho · Development · 24 min read

 /// <summary>

-/// Attempts to refresh the token if it's close to expiration
+/// Attempts to refresh the access token using the refresh token.

 /// </summary>